pattonsgirl/Spring2020-CEG2170/Labs/Lab02/README.md

 ## Earthquake Charactarization - If-Else Statements

 Write a program that determines the amount of damage projected based on an earthquake's Richter scale value.
+Use a ladder style if-else statement to complete this lab.

 | Richter Scale Number (n)        | Characterization                                 |
 | --------------------------------|--------------------------------------------------|